-The joint indicated in Figure 8-1Figure 8-3Figure 8-5the above figures has flange contact surfaces that are relatively wide compared to the fastener diameter.
-Such joints are referred to as ‘Joints With Large Areas of Contact’, and the compliance equations are provided in Subsection 8.2.1.
+The joint indicated in Figure 8-1, Figure 8-3 and Figure 8-5 has flange contact surfaces that are relatively wide compared to the fastener diameter.
+Such joints are referred to as ‘Joints With Large Areas of Contact’, and the compliance equations are provided in Section 8.2.1.

-Joints that employ a gasket, seal or sealing ring which is narrow with respect to the flange width, and with a flange that is stiff enough to prevent contact elsewhere on the interface surface, are referred to as ‘Cantilevered Flange Joints’ (see Figure 8-17figure 7.3.2).
+Joints that employ a gasket, seal or sealing ring which is narrow with respect to the flange width, and with a flange that is stiff enough to prevent contact elsewhere on the interface surface, are referred to as ‘Cantilevered Flange Joints’ (see Figure 8-17).
 For such joints the interface pressure distribution does not significantly change with FA and the compliance equations are given in Section 8.3.